KTran-Tech/Bootstrap-Reference-Notes/README.md

 // COLORS FOR BACKGROUNDS 🥑️
 class="bg-primary" or a combination class="bg-secondary text-white"

-// MARGIN AND PADDING 🥑️
-Note: Margin and Padding: 5 is the max class="mb-2" means margin bottom 2, mb-2 is actually default or on all side class="p3" class="mt/mr/ml-5" class="mx/my" means both left and right or top and bottom
----
 Note: Margin and Padding: 5 is the max class="pb-5" or class="pt/pl/pr/px/py" or on all side class="p3" class="mx-auto" is horizontal centering for padding